 Alexandra also has extensive experience with exports of so-called “dual use” products.
 She counsels U.S., multinationals and non-U.S. companies counsel clients on the U.S. Department of Commerce’s Export Administration Regulations (EAR), navigating them through all aspects of EAR compliance, including product classification, licensing requirements and strategies, license preparation, end use and end user controls, deemed export controls, technology controls, compliance manuals and processes, and regulatory interpretation.
 Alexandra's experience includes software classification and mastering the EAR’s encryption controls and license exceptions.

-Alexandra's OFAC experience covers all U.S. sanctions regimes, including the sanctions against Iran, North Korea, Cuba, Sudan, Syria, Burma and the recent Ukraine-related sanctions.
+Alexandra's OFAC experience covers all U.S. sanctions regimes, including the rapidly changing economic sanctions restrictions regarding Russia, Iran, Venezuela, North Korea, Cuba, and Sudan.

 Alexandra has significant experience representing U.S. and non–U.S. companies on all aspects of the U.S. national security review process before CFIUS.
 Her clients range from technology companies, international construction and energy companies, defense contractors, manufacturers and private equity firms to non–U.S. government-owned businesses.
 By way of example, some of Alexandra's recent representative CFIUS experience includes: